Tsurupika Hagemaru: Anime

 Due to the popularity of the manga in Japan, an anime adaptation was produced by Shin-Ei Animation in 1988.
 It was directed by Hiroshi Sasagawa and was broadcast by TV Asahi from March 3, 1988, to October 6, 1989.
 The 58 episode anime series also became a big hit, and, because of its popularity, a game was also created for the Family Computer.
 Since then, Tsurupika Hagemaru has been aired all around the world.

 In India, it was titled Hagemaru by Pogo and was dubbed into Hindi, Tamil and Telugu.
 The show later aired on Hungama TV with a different Hindi dub.

 In Malaysia, it is aired by Astro Ceria.
 The official English title is Hagemaru the Bald One.

-A 3D cartoon, intended as a soft reboot, was slated for 2021 but production status and release are still unknown.
+A 3D cartoon, intended as a soft reboot, was slated for 2021 but production status and release are still unknown as of 2026.

+Video game

+A Tsurupika Hagemaru video game titled Tsurupika Hagemaru: Mezase!
+Tsuru Seko no Akashi (つるピカハゲ丸 〜めざせ！つるセコの証〜) was released for the Nintendo Famicom by Jaleco on December 13, 1991.

 Accolades

 Tsurupika Hagemaru received the Shogakukan Manga Award for children's manga in 1987.